baidu-research/DeepBench/README.md

 ## All-Reduce

-Neural networks are today often trained across multiple GPUs or even multiple systems each with multiple GPUs.
+Neural networks today are often trained across multiple GPUs or even multiple systems, each with multiple GPUs.
 There are two main categories of techniques for doing this: synchronous and asynchronous.
 Synchronous techniques rely on keeping the parameters on all instances of the model synchronized, usually by making sure all instances of the model have the same copy of the gradients before taking an